dirkk0/nodejs-godot-websockets/README.md

 ![alt text](screenshot.png "yes, it's not pretty.")

-The server needs to be running when you start the app.
+Enter the correct ip and start the connection.

 ## Client APK